Inf1n1ty0/PositronWiki/Printers/Positron/Getting-Started.md

 ---

 #  Tools and Supplies
-The LDO v3.2 kit comes with all basic tools for assembly, but does not come with the items below.
+The LDO v3.2 kit comes with all basic tools for assembly but does not come with the items below.
 Some items may become optional if the kit provides them in the future.
 -	Printed parts if they weren't ordered with the kit
 - Soldering iron for heat set inserts
 - Grease for linear rails and some assemblies
 - High temp thermal grease
-- Thread lock for the motion system bolts (Not permenant)
+- Thread lock for the motion system bolts (Medium strength, non permanent)
 - Optional organizer for the dozens of bags for bolts
 # Assembly Guide